mingfang/terraform-provider-k8s/docs/resources/discovery_k8s_io_v1_endpoint_slice.md

 ## for_zones

 forZones indicates the zone(s) this endpoint should be consumed by to enable topology aware routing.
-May contain a maximum of 8 entries.

 #### name